-Level 4 = Proficient with Distinction; Level 3 = Proficient; Level 2 = Partially Proficient; Level 1 = Substantially Below Proficient Note: Throughout this report, percentages may not total 100 since each percentage is rounded to the nearest whole number.
+Level 4 = Profident with Distinction; Level 3 = Proficient; Level 2 = Partially Profident; Level 1 = Substantially Below Profident Note: Throughout this report, percentages may not total 100 since each percentage is rounded to the nearest whole number.
+Note: Some numbers may have been left blank because fewer than ten (10) students were tested.